 I’d landed in Madrid and decided to join a free walking tour of the city.
 It was guided by a South African named Max.
 During the tour, I started talking to a Portugese guy named Pedro, who also happened to have the same name as a Brazilian guy on the tour.
 We spotted Mario, or at least an old Spanish man dressed up in a Mario costume.
 Within the blink of an eye, Spanish Mario was right next to us making poses and asking for photos and selfies together.
 It turns out that those poses come with an expected donation, but whatever, itsa Mario!

-Walking Around the City
+Walking Around the Capital City of Sunny Spain

 As we walked around Spain’s capital city, Max took us to many sites of interest and gave us a bit of background of events in the city over time.
 He even told us how the Bank Of Spain building was once home to over 500 tonnes of Moscow Gold.
 When we reached The Puerta de Alcalá in the Plaza de la Independencia, he informed us that it was ‘older and better’ than both the Arc de Triomphe in Paris and the Brandenburg Gate in Berlin.